Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Examples

-However, we should also minimize $P^{-1}$, which appears in the covariance matrix of the privacy-preserving noise in Corollary \ref{eq: Gaussian mechanism observer}, or equivalently minimize $g_2$ subject to

-In the end, we choose to minimize a cost function of the form $g_1+c g_2$, with $c$ a coefficient appropriately tuned to balance observer gain and level of privacy-preserving noise, subject to the LMI contraints (\ref{eq: LMI contraction rate}), (\ref{eq: LMI perf 1}) and (\ref{eq: LMI perf 2}), and $P \succ 0$ or perhaps $P \succeq c' I$ for another constant $c'$ if we wish to impose a hard upper bound on the noise covariance.
+For a given value of $\rho$, the covariance matrix of the Gaussian noise in Corollary \ref{eq: Gaussian mechanism observer} is proportional to $\|P^{1/2} H\|_2^2 P^{-1} = (H^T P H) P^{-1} = (X^T P^{-1} X) P^{-1}$, and hence it is advantageous to minimize a function of this matrix.
+Note that $X^T P^{-1} X$ is a scalar.
+Minimizing $(X^T P^{-1} X) \, \text{Tr}(P^{-1})$ does not appear to directly lead to an efficiently solvable optimization problem, but as a proxy we can choose to minimize instead the sum $X^T P^{-1} X + \nu \text{Tr}(P^{-1})$, for some tuning parameter $\nu$.
+After taking Schur complements, this leads to the following semidefinite program, for a given value of the contraction parameter $\rho$

+Alternatively, one can minimize $\lambda \text{Tr}(\Sigma)$ for fixed values of $\lambda$ subject to the constraints above and perform a one-dimensional search for a minimizing value of $\lambda$.
-\begin{exmp} Let's assume $\mu=0.1$, $\mathcal R_o = 3$, $M = 5 \times 10^{-4}, \alpha=0.25$ in (\ref{eq: adjacency relation}), and $\epsilon = 2$, $\delta = 0.05$.
-That is, we wish to provide a $(2,0.05)$-differential privacy guarantee for maximum deviations of $0.05\%$ (see the discussion in the previous section).
-Although not a perfectly rigorous contraction certificate, we sample the continuous set of constraints (\ref{eq: LMI contraction rate}) by sampling the set $\{(s,i) | 0.01 \leq i \leq 0.5, 0 \leq s \leq 1-i \}$ at the values of $s,i$ multiple of $0.01$, to obtain a finite number of LMIs.
-A more rigorous approach to enforce these constraints could make use of sum-of-squares programming \cite{Aylward08_SOScontraction}.
-Following the procedure above, for the choice $\beta = 1-10^{-5}$, $c=1$, we obtain the observer gain $L=[-0.3657;0.2951]$ and the covariance matrix

-for the Gaussian privacy-preserving noise.
-A typical sample trajectory of the estimate of $i$ is shown on Fig. \ref{fig: epidemic}. \end{exmp}
+\begin{eexample} Let us assume $\mu=0.1$, $\mathcal R_o = 2$, $\tau = 0.1$, $K = 10^{-3}, \alpha=0.25$ in (\ref{eq: adjacency relation}), and $\epsilon = 2$, $\delta = 0.05$.
+That is, we wish to provide a $(2,0.05)$-differential privacy guarantee for maximum deviations of $0.1\%$ (see the discussion in the previous subsection).
+Although not a perfectly rigorous contraction certificate, we sample the continuous set of constraints (\ref{eq: LMI contraction rate}) by sampling the set $\{(s,i) | 0.01 \leq i \leq 0.25, 0.01 \leq s \leq 1-i \}$ at the values of $s,i$ multiple of $0.01$, to obtain a finite number of LMIs.
+A more rigorous approach to enforce these constraints could make use of sum-of-squares programming \cite{Aylward08_SOScontraction:1}.
+Following the procedure above, for the choice $\rho = 0.996$, we obtain the observer gain $H = [3.9304;0.2003]$ and the covariance matrix $\Sigma$ with $\Sigma^{1/2} = \times 10^{-4}$ for the privacy-preserving Gaussian noise.
+Sample trajectories of the non-private and private (non-smoothed) estimates of $i$ are shown on Fig. \ref{fig: epidemic}. \end{eexample}